79th Air Assault Brigade (Ukraine): History

-Crimean crisis and war in Donbas
+Russian annexation of Crimea and war in Donbas

 Pro-Russian protesters blocked the unit's base in Voznesensk on 1 March 2014 and a platoon of soldiers was sent to reinforce and secure the military equipment located at the facility from looting.
 The protest was resolved without violent clashes.
-Other than Spetsnaz forces of Ukraine, the unit was one of the first to be mobilized during the Crimean Crisis and the war in Donbas by being deployed to the Crimean-Kherson border in order to prevent Russian forces from a possible advance into mainland Kherson Oblast on 13 March 2014.
+Other than Spetsnaz forces of Ukraine, the unit was one of the first to be mobilized during the annexation of Crimea by the Russian Federation and the war in Donbas by being deployed to the Crimean-Kherson border in order to prevent Russian forces from a possible advance into mainland Kherson Oblast on 13 March 2014.
 On March 26 Ukrainian forces secured the Russian Mars-75 naval navigation station located in Kherson Oblast.

-The unit was deployed to Donbas in May 2014 and fought in the Battle in Shakhtarsk Raion where it held the objective of securing both the Russian border and the strategic Savur-Mohyla hill.
-The unit, along with the 72nd Mechanized Brigade became trapped in southern Luhansk oblast as pro-Russian forces cut their supply lines from the bulk of Ukrainian force in July.
+The unit was deployed to Donbas in May 2014 and fought in a battle in Shakhtarsk Raion where it held the objective of securing both the Russian border and the strategic Savur-Mohyla hill.
+The unit, along with the 72nd Mechanized Brigade became trapped in southern Luhansk Oblast as pro-Russian forces cut their supply lines from the bulk of Ukrainian force in July.
 Ukrainian forces attempted to keep the units resupplied delivering 15 tons of supplies through enemy lines to the unit.
 The 79th Airmobile Brigade was able to break through enemy lines on 7 August 2014 along with much of their equipment, however it was reported that the unit was severely short on ammunition and would likely not be able to continue holding its positions if it did not break through the encirclement.
 Due to spending a month surrounded by enemy forces the unit was sent back to its home station in order to regroup.

-The unit was redeployed after a month of R/R to hold the southern Donetsk Oblast in the Mariupol and Donetsk regions.
+The unit was redeployed after a month of R&R to hold the southern Donetsk Oblast in the Mariupol and Donetsk regions.
 In September the unit joined the 3rd Separate Spetsnaz Regiment along with National Guard units in the defense of Donetsk Airport.
-Due to their stubborn resistance during the defense of Donetsk Airport they were referred to as Cyborgs.
+Due to their stubborn resistance during the defense of Donetsk Airport they were referred to as "cyborgs".

-In 2016, after brigade received a company of T-80 tanks, the 79th Airmobile Brigade became 79th Air Assault Brigade.
+In 2016, after the brigade received a company of T-80 tanks, the 79th Airmobile Brigade became 79th Air Assault Brigade.